FAQ

 It doesn’t need any!
 The compressed gas cylinder is where the CGX1 gets its power from.

 Cooling requires energy.
 In a hospital this can be achieved using mains electricity to run refrigeration units but this is impractical outside of hospital.
 Ice and cool boxes have been conventionally used but start warming immediately after they are taken outside.
 The CGX1 device overcomes these issues by remaining inactive until the cold gas is introduced to the pads from the cylinder.
-The cooling starts immediately without any need for external power.
+The cooling starts immediately without any need for external power or additional resources.

 CGX1 is an emergency first-aid treatment.
 Seconds count if organs are in imminent danger of sustaining damage.
-The quicker cooling can be added to basic life support, the better the outcome.
-Waiting for an ambulance loses that vital early impact.
+The quicker core body cooling can be added to basic life support, the better the outcome.
+Waiting for an ambulance loses that vital early window of opportunity.